 There are several benefits of choking up on a bat.
 It enables the hitter to:

-• Have more control over their swing
+- Have more control over their swing

-• Rotate the bat more easily
+- Rotate the bat more easily

-• Less power if held incorrectly
+- Decreased power if the bat is held incorrectly

 Choking Up On A Bat Increases Bat Speed